This vegan gingerbread loaf cake with sweet orange glaze is a must for your holiday bake list.

 Instructions

-- Make the glaze: Mix all the glaze ingredients together in a bowl or prepare the vegan cream cheese frosting.Once the cake has cooled, pour the icing on top.
-Add more or less depending on your taste.
+- Make the glaze: Mix all the glaze ingredients together in a bowl until smooth.Once the cake has cooled, pour the icing on top.
+Allow the icing to dry for at least an hour to get nice clean cuts or enjoy it straight away for a gooey frosting consistency.

 Notes